DorijanH/react-starter-pwa/README.md

 yarn install
 ```

-Launching the application in development mode
+Launch the application in development mode
 ```
 yarn dev
 ```

-Building and starting the production version
+Build and start the production version
 ```
 yarn build
 yarn start